Rossana Podestà: Acting career

 Podestà's most memorable role was as Helen in Helen of Troy, produced by Robert Wise in 1956.
 She could not speak English so she learned her lines by rote with a voice coach.
 The movie gave Podestà international exposure, and she performed alongside a young Brigitte Bardot.

 Thanks to her starring role in the Mexican film Rossana, she became very popular in Latin America.

-Podestà also starred in the movie Ulisse (1955), directed by Mario Camerini, and in the sixties and seventies she acted in some romantic movies, including Paolo il caldo and Il prete sposato which led to a double page of five half-naked pictures in the US Playboy of March 1966.
+Podestà also starred in Ulysses (1954), directed by Mario Camerini, and in the sixties and seventies she acted in some romantic movies, including The Sensual Man and The Swinging Confessors which led to a double page of five half-naked pictures in the US Playboy of March 1966.
 Under the headline "Trio Con Brio" featuring European actresses, she appeared alongside Christiane Schmidtmer (from Germany) and Shirley Anne Field (from the UK).

 Her last performance was in Secrets Secrets (1985), directed by Giuseppe Bertolucci.
 She died on 10 December 2013.